LBALab/lba2remake/CONTRIBUTING.md

 Our current focus is on [Open source ready](https://github.com/agrande/lba2remake/milestone/2), [Gameplay 1](https://github.com/agrande/lba2remake/milestone/3) and [Modding 1](https://github.com/agrande/lba2remake/milestone/6).
 But you can work on issues that are further away too if you prefer.

+Or you can fork the project and work on whatever you want!

 ### Architecture

-We're working to document our architecture, design choices and engineering principles, as well as giving pointers on how to get started hacking the code.
+[TODO] We're working to document our architecture, design choices and engineering principles, as well as giving pointers on how to get started hacking the code.